What Is Combivir?

 The following are severe and emergent side effects of these medications.
-Report to your medical provider immediately if you experience:
+Report to your medical provider immediately if you experience any of the following:

 - immune reconstitution syndrome, a condition that causes an inflammatory response in viruses in the blood, such as pneumonia or tuberculosis

 The following side effects may occur, but do not usually represent an emergency.
-Discuss with your doctor or healthcare professional if they continue or are bothersome.
+Discuss with your doctor if they continue or are bothersome:

 - muscle pain